kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 - Have you heard of or worked with tools such as Excel, R, or Python?
 - What are your interests?
 What data would you want to work with?

-> Instructor Note: The discussion for this part of the lesson can be used to prompt the students to self-assess areas where they are strong or weak.
-This will help them start to shape their "Learning Plan".

 #### What Can Data Science Do For Me?

 * Ask good questions!
 First and foremost, a data scientist asks a lot of questions.
 Such as: